matthieuSolente/mso-faux-absolute/README.md

 To maintain a clean and consistent code, we will create our template by surrounding each element with a parent div.

 So we will build our block with an image and then a text block that is supposed to be positioned on top.
-This is a basic example without any style, to improve for responsive etc. If you are testing on a Testi@ or EOA emulator, the default image will not be displayed everywhere as is often the case with placeholder images.
+This is a basic example without any style, which will have to be adapted for each particular case.
+If you are testing on a Testi@ or EOA emulator, the default image will not be displayed everywhere as is often the case with placeholder images.
 Try with real images.

 ```
 <!--- When using mso-elements you’ll see a dashed border appear around the first element used.
 Using a span with a 0px font size delete entirely this border; so this can be placed on top of the first element, or inside the first element ------------->